Original version published 30 December 2021.

 Read How to set up your business for more information.

 Brand it and claim it

-It’s also wise to act quickly to secure your social media account and domain names as this will prevent cybersquatting (ie the social media account or domain name being registered by someone else for the sole purpose of selling them to you for an inflated price).
+It’s wise to act quickly to secure your social media account and domain names, as this will prevent cybersquatting (ie a social media account or domain name being registered by someone else for the sole purpose of selling it to you for an inflated price).

 Start on solid legal ground

 Every business will need legal documents at some point.
-However, even before you have started your business there are a number of legal documents you should consider creating, including:
+However, even before you start your business, there are a number of legal documents you should consider creating, including:

-- an LLP agreement – entering into an LLP
+- an LLP agreement – for entering into an LLP

 After you’ve started your business there are even more documents you may need, including: